 Challenge Yourself!

-If, like me, you spend time on photo-sharing websites, both sharing your own work and viewing what others are getting up to, you will doubtless be aware of the dangers of getting too comfortable – complacent, even.
-Once you get to [ read ]
+Twisted Birches If, like me, you spend time on photo-sharing websites, both sharing your own work and viewing what others are getting up to, you will doubtless be aware of the dangers of getting too comfortable - complacent, even.
+Once you get to a level of ability where you can reliably produce images which receive lots of positive comments from your peer group, there is more

 Northwest Beginnings

-This issue we ventured out to an exhibition in the 1066 gallery in Baldock nr Hitchin where Julian Calverley has been exhibiting his photographs of Scotland under the title Northwest Beginnings.
-We had a chance to record a conversation with [ read ]
+We visited an exhibition in the 1066 gallery where Julian Calverley has been exhibiting his photographs of Scotland under the title Northwest Beginnings. more

 In Depth (of field)